ChinskiKaczynski/Instagram-Photo-Extractor-Firefox-Extension/README.md

-Instagram Photo Extractor is a simple yet powerful browser extension that allows you to extract high-resolution photos from Instagram posts with just one click.
+Instagram Photo Extractor is a simple yet powerful Firefox browser extension that allows you to extract high-resolution photos from Instagram posts with just one click.

 **Features:**
 - Extracts full-resolution photos from Instagram posts.